Why Smartphones Can’t Stream Two Videos or Play Two Sounds at the Same Time

 Media Playback and Notifications

-In certain cases, smartphones do allow for simultaneous audio playback, such as when playing music and receiving a notification sound.
-However, this is typically limited to specific scenarios where the primary audio stream is temporarily mixed with a secondary, brief sound.
-Extended or overlapping audio streams are usually not supported to avoid confusion.
+In certain cases, smartphones allow for simultaneous audio playback, such as when playing music and receiving a notification sound.
+However, this is usually limited to scenarios where the primary audio stream is temporarily mixed with a secondary, brief sound.
+Extended or overlapping audio streams are typically not supported to avoid confusion.
+An example is hearing a brief text alert while your favorite song plays — a short interruption that’s usually acceptable.

 Third-Party Apps and Customization